lizerrr/Zan_LI.github.io/_pages/includes/pub.md

 [Radio Tomographic Imaging with Reconfigurable Intelligent Surfaces](https://ieeexplore.ieee.org/document/10618967) \\
 **Z. LI**, A. Dubey, S. Shen, N. K. Kundu, J. Rao and R. Murch

 - We proposed a novel RIS-assisted device-free sensing, named RIS-RTI.
 Traditional Radio Tomographic Imaging (RTI) systems image the radio frequency attenuation of physical objects in the environment.
-By incorporating additional radio links provided by RIS into conventional RTI systems, our simulation results show that the RIS-RTI system can reduce the necessary number of nodes by more than half while maintaining high-quality reconstruction.
-Additionally, the Cramér-Rao lower bound (CRB) of the sensing error is derived to theoretically demonstrate the benefits of using RIS.
+By incorporating additional radio links provided by RIS into conventional RTI systems, our simulation results show that the **RIS-RTI system can reduce the necessary number of nodes by more than half while maintaining high-quality reconstruction**.
 - **IEEE Bibtex**: Z. Li, A. Dubey, S. Shen, N. K. Kundu, J. Rao and R. Murch, " Radio Tomographic Imaging with Reconfigurable Intelligent Surfaces," in IEEE Transactions on Wireless Communications, July 2024, DOI: 10.1109/TWC.2024.3433011.
 </div>
 </div>